Cyfrin/security-and-auditing-full-course-s23/README.md

 - *Coming soon*

 💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰💰

+🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊

+Congratulations!!

+If you've made it this far in the course and you understand what's going on, you have the skills to start getting paid as a security researcher, doing competitive audits, bug bounties, or even get hired!

+But if you want to become one of the best in the world and really secure web3, keep going...

+🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊

 <p align="right">(<a href="#table-of-contents">back to top</a>) ⬆️</p>

 # 🌩️ Section 6: Centralization, Proxies, and Oracles | Thunder Loan Audit